‘Please help us bring Nancy Guthrie home,’ FBI pleads as search stretches into third day

 Who’s involved in the investigation?

-Local authorities are leading the investigation, and FBI agents from across Arizona are “fully engaged” and offering technical resources, a law enforcement source familiar with the investigation told CNN Monday.
+Local authorities are leading the investigation — with about 100 sheriff’s detectives assisting in the case — and FBI agents from across Arizona are “fully engaged” and offering technical resources, a law enforcement source familiar with the investigation told CNN Monday.
 This includes assisting with analysis of data from cell phone towers near the Guthrie home.

-A priority for investigators right now is downloading security footage from the house, Nanos said Monday.
+A priority for investigators is downloading security footage from the house, Nanos said Monday.
 Private companies such as Google and Apple have also been offering assistance, the sheriff said.

-Investigators also are “working through” any data that may be available about a pacemaker, sheriff’s officials said in an update Tuesday.
+Investigators also are “working through” any data that may be available about a pacemaker, though authorities have not released any specific timeframes related to the device, sheriff’s officials said in an update Tuesday.

 The sheriff’s department set up a tip line for people to submit videos or images that may be useful to the investigation, and a reward of up to $2,500 is being offered for information leading to an arrest.